Born from ridiculous contrasts, high fantasy and lowbrow humor, one note jokes and epic book series, comes the four volumes of Captain Rob!

 Alast was wondering where all the adults were when some of them swooped in.
 A small black bird sailed past and brushed his ear with its tail feathers.
 Alast nearly lost his grip on the rope.
 He checked to make sure the security line around his waist was still there.
 If he fell and the rope tightened it would feel like he was being torn in half, but he would be alive.

 Another bird swooped by.
 Alast swatted at it.
 The commotion woke Finick, who stuck his head and lolling tongue out of his tiny hammock.
 The haund yapped at the flying shapes as they passed by.
 The yapping made the chicks louder, which made the adults louder.
-Suddenly Alast’s head was swimming in the noise.
+Suddenly Alast’s head swam in the noise.
 A bird bigger than Finick, with a beak like a stiff old boot and wings like broom ends, rose in front of Alast and squawked at him.
 Qwonk!
 It cried.
 Qwonk!
 Qwonk!
 He could see past its purple tongue and into its wiggling throat.

 “Away!”
 Alast yelled; qwonk was the only response.
 He felt something moving on his back and tried turning his neck further than nature allowed.
 He spotted another one of the big strange birds trying to force its beak into the top of his pack.
 He wriggled violently and shouted, but it was only Finick standing over his shoulder and swinging his blade at the bird that dissuaded it.
 “I knew I brought you for a reason,” Alast told his furry companion.
 He picked up the pace so he could leave the maddening flock behind as soon as possible.
 When the last bird flew back towards its nest Alast realized he’d lost count of the rungs.

 Once they cleared the edge of the wood they were greeted by the harsh light of the florent.
 Alast switched his orientation on the ladder once again to keep it out of his eyes.
 While he was doing so he noticed the ache in his wrists, ankles, back, and neck.
 I haven’t even been climbing one day, he thought with dismay.
 He grimaced at the tiny red lines cut into his palms already.
-He decided that once he had a chance to stop he would try and fashion some gloves out of any extra fabric he had.
+He decided that once he had a chance to stop he would try and fashion some gloves out of any extra cloth he had.

 Night arrived in an instant.
 With all the light suddenly blown out, Alast held even tighter to the ladder.
 Even during the nights in the mists he had a little bit of light from glowing shellfish.
 Dangling in the middle of the sky like that he had nothing.
 Now the day seemed like it had been incredibly short.
 Twelve drops ago he was clashing swords.
 He had still lived in the mists.
 Even his moist moldy bed seemed more comfortable than the scratchy ropes.
 Alast had to descend blindly for another drop before he even found sets of sleeping loops.

 He tied one set around his ankles, one set around his waist, and one set beneath his arms.
 He released his grip on the main rope and leaned back into a reclining position.
 The ropes dug into his skin.
 Alast hissed.
 Maybe a little food can help me ignore the pain.
 He reached over his shoulder and pulled out the case of bropato.
 He grabbed one square of it.
 It felt moist and grainy, more like something a hunder bug would nest under than something you’d want to eat.
 The taste was often likened to wet sand that had vegetable juice poured over it, but in the moment Alast took his first nibble he would’ve told you it was much worse.
 He nearly gagged and barely managed to angle his throat enough for it to drop down into his stomach.
 He felt its effects almost immediately.
 His limbs stiffened and his eyelids grew heavy.
-His head lolled back and before he could maneuver it into a more comfortable position sleep overtook him.
+His head lolled back, and before he could maneuver it into a more comfortable position sleep overtook him.
 It wound around him tighter than the ropes and refused to let go until the light of the florent blasted through his eyelids.

 During the night he was harassed by nightmares.
 His father’s face expanded in his vision until it took up all the space in Porce.
 Then the flesh dissolved into red mist, leaving a barren skull behind.
 The skull spoke its disappointment.
 You had a duty, it said.
 A duty to stay with your family.
 A duty you needed to pass to your sons and daughters.
 How will our line survive without you?
 We will burn in the light.
 You will burn.